mirzawaqasahmed/f5-big-iq-lab/docs/class1/module3/lab1.rst

 - Service Port: ``80``
 - Pool Members: ``10.1.20.122``

-Open a SSH session to *Ubuntu Lamp Server, LDAP and DHCP* in UDF.
+Open a SSH session to *Ubuntu Lamp Server* in UDF.

 Update the f5-ansible module to the latest versions::

     # cd /home/f5/f5-ansible; git pull

-**david** user is used to execute the playbook:

 Execute the playbook::